belouve/open-brain-holocron/README.md

 Get each Channel ID: right-click channel → **Copy Channel ID** (requires Developer Mode: User Settings → Advanced → Developer Mode).

 > ⚠️ **Excel ID mangling:** Paste channel IDs into Notepad or a text file first.
 Verify digit count (should be 18-19 digits).
 Never trust Excel with these values.
-This...was a significant headache for Belouve.
+This...was a significant headache for Belouve. #askmehowiknow

 **8.5 Create Webhook URLs for Confirmation Replies**